-Our pro forma net tangible book value as of March 31, 2019 was \$85.6 million, or \$1.26 per share.
-Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of our shares of common stock outstanding as of March 31, 2019, after giving effect to the conversion of all of our preferred stock into shares of common stock immediately prior to the completion of this offering and the conversion of the preferred stock warrants to common stock warrants and the related reclassification of the preferred stock warranty liability to additional paid-in capital.
-After giving effect to the sale by us of 15,000,000 shares of common stock in this offering at the initial public offering price of \$20.00 per share, and after deducting estimated underwriting discounts and commissions, estimated offering expenses payable by us, the 1% of the net proceeds of this offering, as described in the section titled "Use of Proceeds," our pro forma as adjusted net tangible book value as of March 31, 2019 would have been \$358.0 million, or \$4.33 per share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$3.07 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$15.67 per share to new investors purchasing common stock in this offering.
-We determine dilution by subtracting the pro forma as adjusted net tangible book value of sane after this offering from the amount of cash that a new investor paid for a share of common stock.
+Our pro forma net tangible book value as of March 31, 2019 was \$85.6 million, or \$0.63 per share.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of our shares of common stock outstanding as of March 31, 2019, after giving effect to the conversion of all of our preferred stock into shares of common stock immediately prior to the completion of this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range on the cover page of this prospectus and the conversion of the preferred stock warrants to common stock warrants and the related reclassification of the preferred stock warranty liability to additional paid-in capital.
+After giving effect to the sale by us of shares of common stock in this offering at an per share, the midpoint of the estimated offering price range on the cover page of this prospectus, and assumed initial public offering price of \$ after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible , or \$ book value as of would have been \$ per share.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$ share to new investors purchasing common stock in this offering.
+We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.
 The following table illustrates this dilution on a per share basis:

-Initial public offering price per share \$20.00 Pro forma net tangible book value per share as of March 31, 2019 \$1.26 Increase in pro forma net tangible book value per share attributable to this offering per share to existing investors 3.07 Pro forma as adjusted net tangible book value per share after this offering 4.33 Dilution per share to new investors purchasing shares in this offering \$15.67
+Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of March 31, 2019 \$0.63 Increase in pro forma net tangible book value per share attributable to this offering per share to existing investors Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing shares in this offering \$